-Rhapis as are other palms can be sensitive to excess boron, fluoride, and chlorine in water supplies, which will cause fast spreading black tip burn.
+Rhapis excelsa, as are other palms, can be sensitive to excess boron, fluoride, and chlorine in water supplies, which will cause fast-spreading black tip burn.
 Use the purest water available until the problem is corrected.

-Scale on plants is the enemy of all Rhapis; It can hide in the fibrous leaf bases.
+Lady palms are virtually disease-resistant.
+However, Plant scale bugs on plants are the enemy of all Rhapis; Plant scale can hide in the fibrous sheath leaf bases.

 Contact sprays such as malathion are seldom effective.
-A systemic insecticide which is absorbed into the plant system provides the best protection or control.
+A systemic insecticide that is absorbed into the plant system provides the best protection or control.

 Since spraying Rhapis in hot summer weather can cause leaf burn, use a systemic insecticide labeled for soil application or spray only during early morning hours.

-Consult your local nursery or garden center on available options.
+Consult your local nursery or garden center for available options.

 Excelsa Root Rots

-Rhapis excelsa are one of my top plants and palms for use indoors and in the landscape.
+Rhapis excelsa is one of my top plants and palms for use indoors and in the landscape.